dronebento/commercial-operations-manual/incident_response_plan.md

+# Incident Response Plan Framework
+What do you do when your commercially operated sUAS has an incident or an accident?
+Start with having a plan.

+## Outline
 1. Limit and contain the exposure.
 Follow the Human/Property/UAS safety priority list and the reaction steps documented.
 2. Assemble incident response team.
 3. Collect and preserve evidence.